-In October 2015, the legislature approved, and the Governor signed SB 350, which reaffirms California's commitment to reducing its energy consumption and addressing climate change.
+In October 2015, the legislature approved, and the Governor signed SB 350, which reaffirms California's commitment to reducing its GHG emissions and addressing climate change.
 Key provisions include an increase in the renewables portfolio standard (RPS), higher energy efficiency requirements for buildings, initial strategies towards a regional electricity grid, and improved infrastructure for electric vehicle charging stations.
-Specifically, SB 350 requires the following to reduce statewide energy consumption:
+Specifically, SB 350 requires the following to reduce statewide GHG emissions: